https://www.eventbrite.com/e/voyage-of-mercy-virtual-author-talk-community-conversation-tickets-140417900721 Online event

 This unprecedented voyage became what is now recognized as America's first major humanitarian relief effort, and set the stage for future missions that established the country as a leader in international aid.

-STEPHEN PULEO is a historian, teacher, public speaker, and the author of seven books, including national bestsellers Dark Tide: The Great Boston Molasses Flood of 1919 and American Treasures: The Secret Efforts to Save the Declaration of Independence, the Constitution, and the Gettysburg Address.
+The Author: STEPHEN PULEO is a historian, teacher, public speaker, and the author of seven books, including national bestsellers Dark Tide: The Great Boston Molasses Flood of 1919 and American Treasures: The Secret Efforts to Save the Declaration of Independence, the Constitution, and the Gettysburg Address.
 For more information, please visit: www.stephenpuleo.com